monsoonmaelstrom/book2/book2.md

 “How long have you known?”
 I ask rounding on Giorgi.

 He doesn’t ask what I’m referring to.
+He already knows.
 “I’ve suspected it since Leisch,” he says softly.
 “But I wasn’t sure until Lisette.”

-Fucking Lisette.
+Gods damned Lisette.
 “The fucking stones,” I mutter.

 He nods.